What is family therapy?

 Family therapy may be especially beneficial in treating adolescent eating disorders.

-There are many types of family therapy, all of which focus on different approaches.
-However, no matter which type of family-based therapy for eating disorders is used, the goals are similar:1
+There are many different types of family therapy, all of which take different approaches.
+However, no matter which treatment plan for family therapy is used, the goals are similar:1

 - Improve family functioning